Syngonium

 Syngonium, also known as the Arrowhead Plant, Arrowhead Vine or Goosefoot, belong to the Araceae family.
 Native to the tropical rainforests of Central and South America, Syngoniums are well-rounded indoor plants that – as the name implies – will spread/shoot out like an arrow in all directions.
 Different varietals possess a range of elegant and unique colours that are quite popular with houseplant enthusiasts – they possess a bit of a collector’s item status as well.
 Since they’re low-light tolerant houseplants, Syngoniums can grow in any room, making it a solid choice for those who aren’t fussed with too much maintenance.
 They do, however, need a good pruning once in a while.

-Syngonium Family
+Syngonium Types

 Syngonium podophyllum 'Cream Allusion'